 October 2009 saw another changing of the Fire Chief as Chief Jarman retired after 25 years of service.
 To take her place was Chief Javier Mainar.
 Chief Mainar was hired in 1980 and spent a large portion of his career as a Captain in the Metro Arson Strike Team (MAST) unit.

 Throughout this decade the Department made many positive changes.
 Almost the entire fleet of fire engines, fire trucks and brush apparatus has been replaced.
 The Department saw the expansion and construction of four new fire stations, station 44, 45, 46, and 47.
 The Department also upgraded its fire communications system.
+It was also a period of financial constraints during the severe recession at the end of the decade.
+To meet the required budget cutbacks, the department "browned out" eight fire engines a day for seventeen months.

 Photos Courtesy of the San Diego Fire House Museum.